-Highlights: The great Pyramids & Sphinx, beautiful Philae temple by boat, Nile felucca cruise, Pharaonic sites of Luxor's East and West Banks, back streets of the Khan-el-Khalili bazaar, Dendara & Abydos
+Highlights: The great Pyramids & Sphinx, beautiful Philae temple by boat, Nile felucca cruise, Traditional Nubian Villages Pharaonic sites of Luxor's East and West Banks, back streets of the Khan-el-Khalili bazaar

-The perfect introduction to Egypt, this tour covers Cairo and the Nile Valley between Aswan and Luxor, starting with the amazing Pyramids and Sphinx at Giza, and the incredible treasures of the Egyptian Museum.
+The perfect introduction to Egypt, this tour covers Cairo and the Nile Valley between Aswan and Luxor, starting with the amazing Pyramids and Sphinx at Giza.

-From Cairo we drive south, following the route of the Nile to Luxor, and then on to Aswan, where we'll take a boat trip to the beautiful island temple of Philae and have the option to visit the huge temples built by Ramses II at Abu Simbel.
+From Cairo we take the overnight seater train to Aswan, where we'll take a boat trip to the beautiful island temple of Philae and have the option to visit the huge temples built by Ramses II at Abu Simbel.
 We'll spend the night in Aswan in a friendly Nubian village.

 The next highlight of the tour is a relaxing overnight cruise down the Nile on a traditional felucca sailboat.
 Our support boat with toilet, shower and kitchen for the crew to prepare your meals will join with you during the day and at night.
 Sailing on the Nile on a felucca is one of the best ways to see Egypt and it provides a great break between your busy sightseeing.
 An upgrade to a hotel is available for this night if you'd prefer some more comfort.